Vims29/Heart_Disease_Prediction/README.md

         Marc

 Data Description
 The original data had 76 variables and the dataset used has only 14.
-The columns names were renamed for easy understanding.Variables like chest pain , blood pressure, cholesterol etc. were used for determining the whether a person suffer from heart disease or not.
+The columns names were renamed for easy understanding.Variables like chest pain , blood pressure, cholesterol etc. were used for determining  whether a person suffer from heart disease or not.Created a    keyword argument to run diﬀerent machine learning algorithms.

 Differnt Machine learnig alogrithms were used to find the the accuracy and presision recall score.